Omnilutiondev/alx-low_level_programming/README.md

-This for C programming modules
+This is a readme file for macro exercises